Taliban says ready to counter Afghan forces after deadly carnage - RFI

 "The Taliban and the Afghan government should cooperate to bring the perpetrators to justice," Pompeo said in a statement.

-The US Special Representative to Afghanistan, Zalmay Khalizad, further pushed the two sides to work towards peace.
+The US Special Representative to Afghanistan, Zalmay Khalilzad, further pushed the two sides to work towards peace.

 "Failure to do so leaves Afghanistan vulnerable to terrorism, perpetual instability and economic hardship," Khalilzad said on Twitter.

-The accord with Washington sees all US and foreign forces quit Afghanistan over the next year.
+The accord with Washington will see all US and foreign forces quit Afghanistan by next year.

 © 2020 AFP